 Why Focus on Depression?

 Depression significantly impacts both mental and physical health and is a leading cause of disability.
-The need to develop outcome measures that assess the quality of depression care planted the seed for the HEDIS® Electronic Clinical Data System (ECDS) approach.
+The need to develop outcome measures that assess the quality of depression care planted the seed for the HEDIS® Electronic Clinical Data Systems (ECDS) approach.

 Patient reported outcome measures are needed to understand depression outcomes, and these data are challenging to collect through typical HEDIS reporting methods.
 NCQA sees these measures as an opportunity to revolutionize how data are collected and reported.